List of New Tricks characters: Gerry Standing

-Gerry Standing

 Gerry Standing (Ex-Detective Sergeant) (Dennis Waterman) (2003–2015): Born Gerard Lestade, the son of Smithfield Market butcher Norman Lestade, Gerry changed his name as he did not get along with his father.
 He loudly protests against his French Huguenot background, preferring to be known as a Cockney, raised in Bermondsey.
 He is nicknamed "Last Man Standing", because of his refusal to take backhanders (bribes) when his squad were paid off by a gangster.
 A 'Jack the lad', Gerry is an old-school police officer.
 He was a 'thief-taker', who passionately enjoyed catching criminals, but nevertheless mixed easily with them, leading to allegations of corruption.
 The final straw occurred when his boss, Don Bevan, wrongly accused him of sabotaging a stake-out by beating a young girl, prompting Gerry to break Bevan's jaw.
 Although he always denied corruption, he quit before he could be disciplined, with no remorse for hitting Bevan.
 He has three ex-wives, all of whom remain on amicable terms; he still occasionally seduces them, and is devoted to his daughters, although he regularly complains about financial strain.
 Despite becoming a grandfather, he maintains his devil-may-care lifestyle, insisting that he is "a naughty boy, not a bastard".
 Along with his familial commitments, he has a continuing interest in gambling, and thus joined UCOS for financial reasons.
 Gerry owns a 1977 Triumph Stag sports tourer (1974 in the pilot episode), and has a passion for cooking fine food for his extended family and colleagues.
 After a tense beginning, he and Sandra share a mutually respectful but barbed friendship.
 They sometimes pose as husband and wife when undercover.
 In Series 10, Gerry is eventually left as the last original member of UCOS, and his first impressions of his two new colleagues are not favourable; he believes Dan Griffin was planted by the Murder Squad, and his new boss Sasha Miller only got the job due to her husband's rank in the force.
 Gerry even threatens to leave when Sasha reveals she has covertly gathered evidence without informing her new colleagues, but by the end of the case he has come to respect her.
 In September 2014, Dennis Waterman announced that he would be leaving the show in November after filming two new episodes of the next series.
 As a result of a cold case in which Gerry is unsuccessfully framed for murder, a major gangster is convicted despite several attempts on Gerry's life, and he decides to fake his death to protect his family.
 At his "funeral", a text to Sasha reveals he has retired to America.
 The title of his final episode, "Last Man Standing", refers to his surname, a nickname he was called in an earlier episode near the end of Series 4, and also that he is the last original member of the team from the first series.